 Mineral Render Aftercare and Maintenance

-If your render is not painted over (when it should have been) then your mineral render finish will be highly susceptible to Lime Bloom which is a pain to get rid of, although there are various render cleaners on the market aimed at getting rid of it.
-Any signs of lightening or patchiness in a fully cured render is generally an indicator that it has been affected by Lime Bloom.
+If your render is not painted over (when it should have been) then your Mineral Render finish will be highly susceptible to Lime Bloom which is a pain to get rid of, although there are various render cleaners on the market aimed at getting rid of it.
+Any signs of discolouration or patchiness in a fully cured render is generally an indicator that it has been affected by Lime Bloom.